PyO3/pyo3/guide/src/building-and-distribution.md

 As an advanced feature, you can build PyO3 wheel without calling Python interpreter with the environment variable `PYO3_NO_PYTHON` set.
 Also, if the build host Python interpreter is not found or is too old or otherwise unusable, PyO3 will still attempt to compile `abi3` extension modules after displaying a warning message.
-On Unix-like systems this works unconditionally; on Windows this also works unconditionally thanks to `raw-dylib` linking, which eliminates the need for import library (`.lib`) files.

 #### Missing features